Biscotti: A Ledger for Private and Secure Peer-to-Peer Machine Learning: Biscotti design

 However, individual updates contain sensitive information and cannot be directly shared for aggregation.
 This presents a privacy dilemma: no peer should observe an update from any other peer, but the sum of the updates must be stored in a block.

-The objective of the aggregation protocol is to enable a set of $m$ aggregators, predetermined by the VRF function, to compute $\sum {i}\Delta w_{i}$ without observing any individual updates.
+The objective of the aggregation protocol is to enable a set of $m$ aggregators, predetermined by consistent hashing, to compute $\sum_ {i}\Delta w_{i}$ without observing any individual updates.
 Biscotti uses a technique that preserves privacy of the individual updates if at least half of the $m$ aggregators participate honestly in the aggregation phase.
-This guarantee holds if the VRF function selects a majority of honest aggregators, which is likely when the majority of stake is honest.
+This guarantee holds if consistent hashing selects a majority of honest aggregators, which is likely when the majority of stake is honest.

 Biscotti achieves the above guarantees using polynomial commitments (see Appendix~\ref{sec:crypto}) combined with verifiable secret sharing~\cite{Shamir:1979} of individual updates.
 The update of length $d$ is encoded as a $d$-degree polynomial, which can be broken down into $n$ shares such that ($n = 2*(d+1)$).
 These $n$ shares are distributed equally among $m$ aggregators.
 Since an update can be reconstructed using $(d+1)$ shares, it would require $\frac{m} {2}$ colluding aggregators to compromise the privacy of an individual update.
 Therefore, given that any majority of aggregators is honest and does not collude, the privacy of an individual peer update is preserved.